everlution/json-schema/README.md

-# Everlution JSON Schema
+# Everlution JSON Schema (Definition and Validation)

-A library for creating and validating JSON Schemas in PHP
+A library for creating and validating JSON Schemas in PHP.

+You won't need to write any JSON string.

 ## JSON Schema definition